-+ / - 38% Premium Discount or Surcharge Ranges from minus 38% up to plus 38% based on loss experience 2% Continuous Participation Discount Applies after the first insurance year unless the Insured does not have an active Policy or losses for one year then needs to be zeroed and earned again 3% All Crops Insured Discount Applies when all eligible annual crops grown are insured 2% Early Payment Discount Applied to Premium payments received by AFSC the later of June 25 or within 15 days of each versions billing date 2, 4 or 6% Insured Acres Discount Based on the number of acres insured; 2% for 320 - 639 acres; 4% 640 - 1280 acres; 6% exceeding 1,280 acres
++ / - 38% Premium Discount or Surcharge Ranges from minus 38% up to plus 38% based on loss experience 2% Continuous Participation Discount Applies after the first insurance year unless the Insured does not have an active Policy or losses for one year then will be zeroed and needs to be earned again 3% All Crops Insured Discount Applies when all eligible Annual Crops grown are insured 2% Early Payment Discount Applied to Premium payments received by AFSC the later of June 25 or within 15 days of each versions billing date 2, 4 or 6% Insured Acres Discount Based on the number of acres insured; 2% for 320 - 639 acres; 4% for 640 - 1280 acres; 6% for greater than 1,280 acres

-2.09 Elections and Renewals
+2.09 Election and Renewal

 - a.
 Application: New clients must apply for insurance on or before April 30 and AFSC will evaluate eligibility for insurance.
 Producers are required to demonstrate their legal, financial and operational independence, and can contact AFSC for application documents. - b.
-Renewal Process: An Insured who elected insurance in the previous year will be automatically renewed based upon the previous year's information.
+Renewal Process: Insurance remains in effect from year to year therefore an Insured who elected insurance in the previous year will be automatically renewed based upon the previous year's information.
 Personalized renewal notices are available in March.
-The Insured is responsible to review the information and if changes are required, complete a Change Request form online or return the form to an AFSC insurance representative by mail, fax, email, in person, or request changes by phone, no later than April 30. - c.
+The Insured is responsible to review the information and if changes are required, complete a change request form online or return the form to an AFSC insurance representative by mail, fax, email, in person, or request changes by phone, no later than April 30. - c.
 Coverage Level: Coverage Levels of 50, 60, 70 or 80 percent can be elected. - d.
-Declared Acres: are the total number of acres seeded and those intended to be seeded to annual spring and fall crops, including silage and greenfeed crops, whether the acres are to be insured or uninsured. - e.
+Declared Acres: are the total number of acres seeded and those intended to be seeded to Annual Crops, including Silage and Greenfeed crops, whether the acres are to be insured or uninsured. - e.
 Hail Endorsement: offers spot-loss coverage and may be elected on a crop by crop basis at 60, 70 or 80 percent Coverage Levels by April 30.
-Hail Endorsement is not available at 50 percent Coverage Level.
 Refer to the Hail Endorsement Insuring Agreement for additional information. - f.
 Auto-Elect Straight Hail Insurance: may be elected on a crop by crop basis by April 30.
-When elected, a two percent premium discount will be applied on the Statement of Coverage and Premium.
+When elected, a two percent premium discount will be applied on the Straight Hail Statement of Coverage and Premium.